UWEMBSYS/StartupExample/README.md

 *  Only addresses and structures relevant to the task are provided in the header file
 * The C library relocation/initialization provided by IAR is not used to illustrate all of the steps needed to startup a system.
 * The code is not relocated, it is execute in place from the internal flash.
-* CMSIS is not used either
+* CMSIS is used to access the core registers.
+(Cortex Microcontroller Software Interface Standard)

 ---